The Expanse: Complete Story and Character Guide

 The Expanse premiered on Syfy on December 14, 2015, and ran for three seasons before being cancelled.
 An unprecedented fan campaign — #SaveTheExpanse — convinced Amazon Prime Video to pick up the series for three more seasons.
 The series concluded on January 14, 2022, with 62 episodes across six seasons.

 Based on the novels by James S.A.
 Corey (the pen name of Daniel Abraham and Ty Franck), The Expanse is set in a future where humanity has colonised the solar system.
 Earth, Mars, and the Belt are locked in a tense political struggle — until the discovery of the protomolecule, an alien bio-weapon that changes everything.
+According to Variety, The Expanse is widely regarded as one of the most scientifically accurate sci-fi series ever produced, with the show's creators consulting astrophysicists to ensure that the depiction of space travel, gravity, and the physics of the solar system was as realistic as possible.
+That commitment to realism made the show's supernatural elements — the protomolecule, the Ring — all the more striking when they appeared.

 Full Season Recaps